 He was rubbing up against my legs about 10 seconds after I stopped recording.
 Funny cat.

 P.S.: Honey bees hate Yorkshire Terriers and Shih Tzus.
 So don’t even bother to ask.
 Yes, your precious lap dogs are being targeted by honey bees everywhere.

 I got an email from someone who noticed my cats in a few photos.
 They asked, “How well do your cats get along with your honey bees?”
 The short answer is, it’s not a problem.

 We have two cats, a young cat and an older cat.
 The older cat, Nigel, is so completely laid back, it’s absurd.
 He doesn’t even notice the bees, and so far the bees haven’t taken much notice of him either.

 The younger cat, Winston (seen in the photo), will chase after anything that flies.
 He approached the bees cautiously when he first saw them.
 Then he got bolder and sat in front of a hive entrance one day and tried to catch a few bees — and got stung in the face.
 He didn’t make any noise when he got stung, but ran away and tried rubbing the sting off with his paws.
 A couple minutes later he was back to normal and hasn’t tried to catch a bee since.
 He will notice bees crawling on the ground once in a while, but even then he’ll just sit there and look.
 Cats learn fast.

-UPDATE (Nov.
-25/10): Nigel eventually got stung in the face and freaked out.
+November 25th, 2010: Nigel eventually got stung in the face and freaked out.
 He didn’t know what to do or where to go.
-He ran in circles, didn’t watch where he was going and banged into the fence, and eventually ran for the back door and we let him in the house.
+He ran in circles, didn’t watch where he was going and banged into the fence and eventually ran for the back door and I let him in the house.
 Now whenever he sees a bee, he runs away scared.